gtzampanakis/aml/README.md

 The grammar and parser utilise the [pypeg2](http://fdik.org/pyPEG/) library which must be installed for aml to work.

-To use `aml` the programmer creates a "language instace", which currently is a (compile, evaluate) function pair.
+To use `aml` the programmer creates a "language instace" which is simply a set of functions.
 Calling the compile function yields an object (essentially an AST).
-This object can then be evaluated directly or translated to Python or SQL.
-Since the language is very simple, sufficient documentation can be given by example:
+This object can then be evaluated directly using the evaluate function or translated to Python or SQL using the respective functions.
+Since the language is very simple sufficient documentation can be given by example:

 	>>> cli = create_lang_instance
 	>>> compile, evaluate, python_translate, sql_translate = cli()